 - If a port or trunk has switchport mode set to access, then only one VLAN can be added with this command.
-If a VLAN list is specified, only the last VLAN in the list will be added to the interface. - If a port or trunk has switchport mode set to trunk (i.e., 1Q Trunk), then you can only assign the interface to VLAN groups as a tagged member.

-- Frames are always tagged within the switch.
+If a VLAN list is specified, only the last VLAN in the list will be added to the interface. - A port, or a trunk with switchport mode set to hybrid, must be assigned to at least one VLAN as untagged. - If a trunk has switchport mode set to trunk (i.e., 1Q Trunk), then you can only assign an interface to VLAN groups as a tagged member. - Frames are always tagged within the switch.
 The tagged/untagged parameter used when adding a VLAN to an interface tells the switch whether to keep or remove the tag from a frame on egress. - If none of the intermediate network devices nor the host at the other end of the connection supports VLANs, the interface should be added to these VLANs as an untagged member.
-Otherwise, it is only necessary to add at most one VLAN as untagged, and this should correspond to the native VLAN for the interface. - If a VLAN on the forbidden list for an interface is manually added to that interface, the VLAN is automatically removed from the forbidden list for that interface. - Ports can only be added to an RSPAN VLAN using the commands described under "RSPAN Mirroring Commands".
+Otherwise, it is only necessary to add at most one VLAN as untagged, and this should correspond to the native VLAN for the interface.

+- If a VLAN on the forbidden list for an interface is manually added to that interface, the VLAN is automatically removed from the forbidden list for that interface. - Ports can only be added to an RSPAN VLAN using the commands described under "RSPAN Mirroring Commands".